torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 are marked with "*[3.1+]*".

 > [!NOTE]
 > As of this writing, protocol `CBMobile_4` is in development, for use by Couchbase Lite 4 and Sync Gateway 4.
-This version adds support for version vectors, as described in the section Revision IDs and Histories.
+This version adds support for version vectors, as described in the [Versioning][Versioning] section.

 ### BLIP